flock-community/wirespec/README.md

 Readable contracts and typesafe wires made easy

 ## Introduction
 Wirespec is a typesafe language to specify data transfer models which are exchanged between services.
 These models can be transformed into bindings for a specific language (Typescript, Java, Kotlin, Scala).
 Wirespec is 💯 compatible with OpenApiSpecification (OAS).

 ![overview](images/overview.png)

 ## Syntax
-Wirespec language has four type of deffinitions: `refined`, `enum`, `type`, `refined`.
+Wirespec language has four type of definitions: `refined`, `enum`, `type`, `endpoint`.

 ```
 refined DEFINITION /REGEX/g